Skip to content

 5. Create a regional service for the cluster

-Create a regional service which will create a bootstrap address for bufstream across all the zones.
+Create a regional service which creates a bootstrap address for bufstream across all the zones.

 $ cat <<EOF | kubectl apply -f -